Wilenty/VisualC-redist-installers-Demos/Basic Runtime Libraries [LC] with EXTERNAL DEMO 2021-09-15.7z/README.md

 and
  /VC_redistX86="Full Path (with spaces) to the VC_redist.x86.exe" You need to use both parameters above to change both locations of the installers to use, if they are different than installer location.

+---

+Link to the support page: https://www.patreon.com/posts/50542367

+or please supprt me with this same amount on Ko-Fi.